um-grex/grex-docs/content/docs/computecanada/_index.md

 ### Getting a Compute Canada Account

 University of Manitoba Faculty memebers are eligible for getting ComputeCanada account.
-Once it is obtained, they can manage accounts of their group members in CCDBa
+Once it is obtained, they can manage accounts of their group members in CCDB.
-.

 If you are a postdoc, a student or an external collaborator, you can apply for an account as part of the Faculty's group.
 You will need your PI's CCDB role identificator code (CCRI).
 [Follow this guide](https://www.computecanada.ca/research-portal/account-management/apply-for-an-account/).

 The account will allow you to manage your roles and groups in CCDB, to access National HPC and Cloud machines, as well as few other Compute Canada services such as Globus and NextCloud.